lucasschn/dstoolbox/README.md

 ```matlab
 ramp.BeddoesLeishman(airfoil,Tp,Tf,Tv,Tvl,'mode') % computes the aerodynamic loading experienced by an airfoil object describing the motion described by ramp
 ```

 The time constants Tp, Tf, Tv, and Tvl are necessary input arguments to Beddoes-Leishman model.
 Depending on the selected model the number of time constants can vary from 3 to 4.
 The 'mode' argument can be either 'experimental' or 'analytical' depending if the user wants numerical or analytical derivatives to be used.

+The convenient function `ramp=loadRamp(c,filtered)` runs the labbook, loads the data, zeroes the data correctly and filters it if `filtered`is true.
+It then isolates the part of interest of the experiment, namely the ramp itself and a bit after it, and returns a RamUpMotion object `ramp` with the experimental force fields filled.

 ### Test files